IluminatisCoin/Whitepaper/README.md

 **DISTRIBUTION**

-The Adaxa Token has a Max Supply of 100 million of Token **(No more Token will be created)** which are generated from the initial smart contract of the Token.
+The ILC Token has a Max Supply of 100 million of Token **(No more Token will be created)** which are generated from the initial smart contract of the Token.

 It will be distributed in a decentralized manner by other smart contracts which have the amounts shown below.